- Introduction to NMI

 Microfinance is the supply of loans, savings, and other basic financial services to the poor.
 People living in poverty, like everyone else, need a diverse range of financial instruments to run their businesses, build assets, stabilize consumption, and shield themselves against risks.
 Financial services needed by the poor include working capital loans, consumer credit, savings, pensions, insurance, and money transfer services.

-NMI’s vision is to contribute to the empowerment of poor people in developing countries and to the creation of jobs and wealth on a sustainable basis.
+NMI’s vision is empowerment of poor people in developing countries and creation of jobs and wealth on a sustainable basis.

-NMI combines existing experience in the field of microfinance and international development cooperation, with the capital strength and financial experience of institutional investors.
+NMI combines existing experience in the field of financial inclusion and international development cooperation, with the capital strength and financial experience of institutional investors.

 NMI's six guiding principles